 Here are some more unusual facts about the sausage tree:

 - Women in the Zambezi valley make cosmetic preparations of the fruit to help them maintain a blemish-free complexion.

 - Scientific papers have been published to support the use of an extract of Kigelia africana for the treatment of skin cancer.
 Anecdotal evidence also suggests it may also be helpful in the treatment of HIV-related skin complaints.

 - Sausage tree extract is commonly used in Europe and the Far East as an active ingredient in skin tightening and breast firming formulations.

 - Topical use of sausage tree extract is believed to reduce the “over-activity” of skin cell production experienced by psoriasis sufferers.

-- Studies are currently being carried out to assess the sausage trees’ astounding ability to reverse the effects of sun-damaged skin, prevent age and liver spots and lighten pigmentation.
+- Studies are currently being carried out to assess the sausage trees’ ability to reverse the effects of sun-damaged skin, prevent age and liver spots, and lighten pigmentation.

 Sausage tree cream for eczema

-Here at the herbal clinic, I’ve experienced profound results using a preparation of kigelia Africana with clients suffering from eczema and psoriasis.
-Both myself (and an herbalist friend who originally formulated the sausage tree preparation) have documented and recorded many cases whereby clients have gained complete relief from their symptoms.
+In my own herbal practice, I’ve experienced impressive results using topical applications of a preparation of Kigelia africana with people seeking help for eczema and psoriasis.
+Both myself (and an herbalist friend who originally formulated the sausage tree preparation) have documented and recorded many cases whereby folks have gained long lasting relief from their symptoms.

 Here’s one such example: